 What are you doing now?
 What projects are you involved in?

 At the moment at SVA, I am working on a number of impact investments and social impact bond transactions.
 Social impact bonds are new performanc- based contracting structures that promote better outcomes for those receiving social services.
 I feel like this is meaningful work.

 Would you say St Andrew’s helped build your life experiences and business career?

 I think St Andrew’s contributed to the development of who I am today and provided the platform to build a great group of diverse friends that I would never have otherwise met.
 I’m lucky to be able to work with some of them today too.

 There’s little doubt that living and learning amongst a group of talented and well-rounded people is good for your growth.
 I was fortunate to enjoy that at St Andrew’s and also benefited from the freedom to do my own things on the side as well.

 Is there anything else you’d like to add?

-I would like to take this opportunity to thank the Drewsmen who have contributed their time and expertise to The Manjeri School Project over the years.
+I would like to take this opportunity to thank the Androvians who have contributed their time and expertise to The Manjeri School Project over the years.
 Including; Luke Tregurtha, Angus Alcock, Campbell Leckie, Brad Wheaton, Tom Joffick, Jack O’Connor, James Larkin, Georgina Bird, Catherine Wild Taylor, and recently Andrew Gavel.